twilio/twilio-node/UPGRADE.md

 _All `MAJOR` version bumps will have upgrade notes posted here._

-## [2023-10-17] 4.x.x to 5.x.x-rc.x
+## [2024-03-07] 4.x.x to 5.x.x-rc.x

 ---
 ### Overview

-#### Twilio Node Helper Library’s major version 5.0.0-rc.x is now available.
-We ensured that you can upgrade to Node helper Library 5.0.0-rc.x version without any breaking changes
+#### Twilio Node Helper Library’s major version 5.0.0 is now available.
+We ensured that you can upgrade to Node helper Library 5.0.0 version without any breaking changes of existing apis

-Support for JSON payloads has been added in the request body
+Behind the scenes Node Helper is now auto-generated via OpenAPI with this release.
+This enables us to rapidly add new features and enhance consistency across versions and languages.
+We're pleased to inform you that version 5.0.0 adds support for the application/json content type in the request body.

 ## [2023-01-25] 3.x.x to 4.x.x